-The longest bridge in the world to traverse ice-covered water
+The longest bridge in the world over ice-covered water

 The Confederation Bridge was built between 1993 and 1997 to provide a more reliable and high-capacity means of transit between Prince Edward Island and mainland Canada.

-Early ideas for a fixed-link included an underwater tunnel or a rock-filled causeway.
-In the 1960s, a highway was built to the edge of Jourimain Island, but the project was never completed.
+Early proposals for a fixed-link crossing included an underwater tunnel and a rock-filled causeway.
+In the 1960s, a roadbed was built to the edge of Jourimain Island with the intent of building a fixed-link, but the project was never completed.